ten7/handbook.ten7.com/_pages/04_ourbenefits.md

 In addition, you'll have access to discounts from the Apple Store through TEN7.
 Contact [@dani](https://ten7.slack.com/team/UKEQ8DH9T) in Slack to get signed up.

+## 1Password for Families

+Through TEN7's 1Password Business account, you'll be able to sign up for a free 1Password for Families membership for you and up to 5 family members.
+We encourage you to take advantage of this in the name of better security for everyone!
+You can redeem your free account [here](https://support.1password.com/link-family/).

 ## Carbon Offset

 TEN7 cares about our environment.
 To that end, we purchase an [Employee Renewable Energy Bundle](http://store.b-e-f.org/products/employee-renewable-energy-bundle/) and an [Employee Water Bundle](http://store.b-e-f.org/products/employee-water-bundle/) for every team member.
 Each quarter, you will receive a Renewable Energy Certificate and a Water Restoration Certificate, and each will note the details of the energy or water program that benefits from the offset.